 A Week of Incredible Experiences at the Alberta Diabetes Institute

-After one week at the Alberta Diabetes Center (ADI) in Canada eight graduate students of the Helmholtz Diabetes Center (HDC) returned back to Munich with new experiences.
-During the intensive program together with ADI students they presented their research during a joint symposium, discussed their ideas together with experts in the diabetes field, and visited and trained in the labs of Dr. Peter Light, Dr. Patrick MacDonald, Dr. Richard Lehner, and Dr. Jessica Yue (follow the tweet).
+After one week at the Alberta Diabetes Center (ADI) in Canada eight doctoral researchers of the Helmholtz Diabetes Center (HDC) returned back to Munich with new experiences.
+During the intensive program together with ADI trainees they presented their research during a joint symposium, discussed their ideas together with experts in the diabetes field, and visited and trained in the labs of Dr. Peter Light, Dr. Patrick MacDonald, Dr. Richard Lehner, and Dr. Jessica Yue (follow the tweet).

 Additional lectures by Dr. Andrew Pepper (Supervisor Dr. James Shapiro) on "Progress towards a Cure in Diabetes through Cellular Transplantation", Dr. Peter Light on "The Photobiology of Fat Cells: From Serendipitous Discovery to Clinical Implication, Fake News and Beyond" and Dr. Patrick MacDonald on "Procurement and Phenotyping of Human Islets" engaged students in translational aspects of diabetes research.

-All this was made possible by Dr. Peter Light, the Alberta Diabetes Institute and the jont forces between the two excellent diabetes institutions at the University of Alberta and at Helmholtz Zentrum München.
+All this was made possible by Dr. Peter Light, the Alberta Diabetes Institute and the jont forces between the two excellent diabetes institutions at the University of Alberta and at Helmholtz Munich.